 The water absorption coefficient is relatively low in the infrared portion of the electromagnetic spectrum (>700 nm), which allows for deeper laser tissue penetration.
 Mid-infrared lasers typically used for photorejuvenation include the 1320 nm neodymium:yttrium–aluminum–garnet (Nd:YAG) laser, the 1450 nm diode laser, and the 1540 nm ytterbium–erbium:phosphate glass, also known as the erbium:glass (Er:glass) laser.
 Light produced by all three lasers is absorbed by water, with the 1320 nm wavelength absorbed least.
 As a result, optical penetration depth by this laser is the greatest of the three devices, with effective heating to the depth of 400 μm compared to a depth of approximately 300 μm achieved by the 1450 nm diode laser.1 In addition, the 1320 nm wavelength is associated with significant scattering, resulting in deposition of energy outside the laser beam and subsequent effective dermal heating.
 Although low throughout the mid-infrared spectrum, laser light absorption by epidermal melanin is approximately 1.6 times lower at 1540 nm compared to 1320 nm.2 It has, therefore, been suggested that the former wavelength may be safer to use in darkly pigmented individuals.

-In one of the first studies evaluating a nonablative approach to dermal remodeling, a 1064 ...
+In one of the first studies evaluating a nonablative approach to dermal remodeling, ...